AmritaCSN/Atharva_Mane_Major_Uncertainty_as_a_Defense_for_Adversarial_Attacks_in_Computer_Vision/README.md

 - The MNIST database of handwritten digits has a training set of 60,000 examples and a test set of 10,000 examples.
 - Each image is a 28x28 pixel grayscale representation of a handwritten digit (0 through 9).
 - This dataset is widely used for training and evaluating machine learning models in image recognition, providing a diverse range of writing styles and digit variations.
+### GTSRB
+- GTSRB dataset is a benchmark collection of traffic sign images used for training and evaluating machine learning models in traffic sign recognition.
+- It consists of images of traffic signs from various real-world scenarios, captured under different lighting conditions, weather conditions, and viewpoints.
+- Each image is a 32x32 pixel RGB representation of a traffic sign (43 classes).

 ## Adversarial Robustness Toolbox (ART)